AMP Terraform Integration

 Editing Configuration File(s) Goes Wrong

-Manually editing the Terraform configuration file(s) is a risky business(we are only humans, after all) and in case there are errors Cloudsoft AMP reflects this situation as well.
+Manually editing the Terraform configuration file(s) is a risky business(we are only humans, after all) and in case there are errors AMP reflects this situation as well.

 In case of duplicate resources, or syntax errors, the tf.plan